zdsman/fsetgrp-api/README.md

 3. Invalid assignment due to mixed Jurisdictions
 4. Invalid assignment due to Organization Jurisdiction restriction.
 Assignment with Organization jurisdiction can only be in one group.
 5. Invalid template
-6. Unknown assignment
+6. Invalid assignment

 ```
-add_assignment(GroupFri='string', AssignmentFri='string', TemplateFri='string')
+add_assignment(GroupFri='string', AssignmentFri='string', TemplateName='string')
 ```
 #### Parameters
 - **GroupFri** - Id of the group to be updated.
 - **AssignmentFri** (optional) - FRI of the rule being added to the group.
-- **TemplateFri** (optional)- FRI of a template containing a set of assignments, all of which will be added.
+- **TemplateName** (optional)- Name of a template containing a set of assignments, all of which will be added.
 Duplicates will be silenty ignored.

 #### Response
 ```